rticommunity/rticonnextdds-ros2-docker/README.md

 RTI Connext DDS which has been pre-installed on the host machine.

-The Dockerfile will copy this installation specified by argument `CONNEXTDDS_DIR` "as is".
+The Dockerfile will copy this installation specified by argument `CONNEXTDDS_HOST_DIR` "as is".
-This directory must contain a valid license file and target libraries.
+This directory must be located under `archives/` in the build context, and it must contain a valid license file and target libraries.

 If multiple target libraries are installed, the desired target architecture must be specified using argument `CONNEXTDDS_ARCH`.

 #### Build Arguments for Dockerfile.rmw_connextdds.host